AI Children's Book Illustrations: Create Your Book Art for Free in 2026 Self-publishing a children's book used to require hiring an illustrator for **$1,500–$10,000+** and waiting 3–6 months for de...

 9–12 (middle grade) Dynamic, slightly realistic graphic novel style, detailed illustration, expressive

-FLUX 2 Pro Whimsical, painterly storybook art Creative compositions, fantasy feel
+FLUX 2 Pro Whimsical, painterly storybook art Strong at watercolour textures, fantasy compositions, soft pastel palettes

-Seedream 4 Detailed, semi-realistic illustrations Rich colors, clean character rendering
+Seedream 4 Polished, semi-realistic illustrations Rich colour rendering, clean character anatomy at 2048×2048

-Top recommendation: FLUX 2 Pro for classic picture book feel.
-Seedream 4 for more polished, modern look.
+Top recommendation: FLUX 2 Pro for classic picture-book feel; Seedream 4 for a more modern, polished look; pair either with Nano Banana Pro for cross-page consistency edits.

 [CHARACTER BIBLE]